-Mechanical royalties are an absolutely vital source of income for the independent artist who writes his/her own songs.
+Mechanical royalties are an absolutely vital source of income for independent artists who write their own songs.

 What are mechanical royalties?

-Mechanical royalties are earned per-unit when a song is sold on a “mechanically reproduced” physical medium (think vinyl, physical CDs), and nowadays, this includes digital downloads and internet streaming as well.
+Mechanical royalties are earned per-unit when a song is sold on a “mechanically reproduced” physical medium (think vinyl, physical CDs) and this includes digital downloads and internet streaming as well.

 So in the most general sense, a mechanical right is the right to mechanically “fix” a musical composition onto some form of media (digital or physical) as a sound recording, and thereafter to reproduce it.

 This means that you as the songwriter/composer get to control who records and releases the first recording of your musical composition, who records and releases new recordings (a.k.a. cover versions) thereafter, who gets to print and release printed sheet music of your songs, and who gets to re-release any recording made of your song (i.e. on a soundtrack/compilation album).